While the seemingly endless discussions about

 behind the outer entrance wall with the guarding sphinxes has been entirely

 cleared.
-The entire floor of which we saw just a hint last week has been
+The entire floor of which we saw just a hint of last week, has been

-exposed and looks really grand with the shards of white marble from Thassos on
+exposed and looks really grand with the shards of white marble from Thasos on

 a red background.
 A true red carpet!
 The ceiling held another surprise: a